evansun922/quic_proxy/README-en.md

 The chromium provide a demo service of quic, but this demo is a single process, and it download the full file from source station before it can be sent to the frontend, this is not acceptable for big file.

-We have rewritten epoll_quic_server based on the chromium， the new quic server support for high concurrency. its features:
+We have rewritten epoll_quic_server based on the chromium, the new quic server support for high concurrency. its features:

 - Use SO_REUSEADDR to improve the ability of services to use multiple cores.
 - Use recvmmsg,sendmmsg to reduce user mode and kernel mode switching and improve service performance.